-Sales figures for China only state those made there with imported models ignored.
+I post data about China with reluctance, mainly because it doesn't paint a complete picture.
+Sales figures only state vehicles that are made there with imported models ignored.
 Individual manufacturers often release data with imported cars included but official figures eschew such information.
-This plus high import duty on imports to 'protect' local manufacturing indicates to me that imported goods are not really welcome.
+This plus a high duty on imports to 'protect' local manufacturing indicates to me that imported goods are not really welcome.

 Things aren't so rosy for importers.
 As an example, GM's share of the market in China has fallen to its lowest level since 2003.
 It usually makes a profit here but for the first quarter of 2024, it lost just over $100 million.
-Buick has fallen to 20th place and Chevrolet isn't in the top 50.
+Buick has fallen to 22nd place and Chevrolet isn't in the top 50 anymore.
 Is GM thinking of exiting the market?
 They may not be alone in contemplating that.

 No comments: